 If you are interested in learning about EndNote, look here for a schedule of classes and more information.
-WSU Pullman science librarian Chelsea Leachman offers the following classes at least once every semester:
+WSU Pullman science librarian Chelsea Leachman offers classes at least once every semester.

 Welcome to the Washington State University Pullman Libraries!

-Thanks for visiting the Libraries' booth at the Getting Connected '16 resource fair!
+Thanks for visiting the Libraries' booth at the Getting Connected '18 Graduate Student Orientation resource fair!